Oil-paper umbrella: In Japanese culture

 Different colors have different connotations and symbolism; in traditional weddings, brides are usually covered under a red oil-paper umbrella.

+In tea a red parasol called nodatekasa (野点傘) is used for outdoor occasions (nodate).

+In Korea

+Korea also traditionally used oil-paper umbrellas.
+Korean oil-paper umbrellas are characterized by the use of Korean paper in a variety of colours.

+History

+The exact time period when oil-paper umbrellas began to be used in Korea is unclear, but paintings show their use at least during the Joseon Dynasty.
+Oil-paper umbrellas later became more widely popular, and were used as such until the 1960s; however, oil-paper umbrellas have gradually disappeared in Korea due to the emergence of more durable modern umbrellas.

+Currently, the only craftsman who makes oil-paper umbrellas resides in Jeonju, Jeollabuk-do.
+Their production was designated as an intangible cultural property in 2011 and continues to exist in South Korea.

-Oil-paper umbrellas in Thailand
+In Thailand

 Oil-paper umbrella art in the Northern Thailand, or Chiang Mai dates back to around two hundred years.
 The umbrella scaffold is made from green bamboo sticks, the colors and images are abundant including pictures of scenery, animals, people and flowers.
 The umbrella surfaces can have a square shape in addition to the traditional circular one.
 Oil-paper umbrellas in Thailand have unique features, which often entice tourists to buy them.
 Of the several types, the most famous are the ones made in the Bo Sang village.
 Most farmers produce oil-paper umbrellas during their free time in specialized factories.

 History and modifications

 The rumors of the local people have guessed that the oil-paper umbrella has been brought into Thailand by the Bamar.
 Long ago, a monk in Thailand named "Pra In that" who practiced Buddhism in "Wat Bo Sang" temple and traveled a lot.
 One time as he approached near the Northern border of Burma and stayed there for a few days, the Thai people there accommodated him while his stay.
 During a time when Pra In that ate his breakfast, a Bamar gave him an umbrella along with the prayer of the monk.
 The monk thought the umbrella was very convenient and was curious for how it was made, he decided to learn to make the umbrella.
 Thus he visited the village that was specialized in the production of umbrella located in Burma.
 Pra In that recorded the detailed production procedures and brought it with him back to Wat Bo Sang temple.

 After arriving back at Wat Bo Sang, Pra In that was on a hunt for the needed materials to produce the umbrella, with some assistance of the villagers, they were able to make the first umbrella in Thailand.
 Initially, not many villagers were motivated to make umbrellas, however, once they found the convenience of it, many were attracted to mass-produce and buying it.
 Oil-paper umbrella production became one of the major sources of income for the Bo Sang village.